 Reasons to buy

-Let's get the obvious bit out of the way first: this only works with a Philips Hue smart light set, so it's only going to appeal to a certain subsection of buyers.
+Let's get the obvious bit out of the way first: this (technically) only works with a Philips Hue smart light set, unless you can convince it to connect to another Zigbee hub, so it's only going to appeal to a certain subsection of buyers.
 That said, it works very well, doesn't cost much, and can be placed just about anywhere thanks to two AAA batteries powering it.

 If you need to, you can combine two or more of these sensors together, to turn the lights on and off as you walk up the stairs for example.
 You will need a Hue Bridge plugged into your router, but that should've come with your lights.